Turkey–United States relations: Soviet Union (Straits crisis, Truman Doctrine, Korean War, NATO)

 In 1945, the Turkish Straits crisis developed over the request for Russian military bases in the Turkish Straits as part of Soviet territorial claims against Turkey.
 After World War II, the Soviet government pressured Turkey to allow Russian shipping to pass freely through the Turkish Straits.
-Tensions in the region led to a show of naval force by the Soviets after Turkey refused to comply with the Soviet Union's requests.
+Tensions in the region prompted a display of naval force by the Soviets after Turkey refused to comply with the Soviet Union's requests.